SLY m English

 TODD m English

 , derived from Middle English todde

-TOM (1) m English, Dutch
+TOM (1) m English, Dutch, German, Norwegian, Danish, Swedish

 Short form of THOMAS

 .
-Tom Sawyer was the main character in several of Mark Twain's novels, first appearing in 'The Adventures of Tom Sawyer
+Tom Sawyer was the main character in several of Mark Twain's novels, first appearing in The Adventures of Tom Sawyer

 TOPAZ f English (Rare)

-From the English word for the yellow precious stone, the birthstone of November, ultimately derived from Greek τοπαζος (topazos)
+From the English word for the yellow precious stone, the birthstone of November, ultimately derived from Greek τόπαζος (topazos)

 TOPSY f English (Rare)

-From a nickname which is of unknown meaning, perhaps deriving from the English word top
+From a nickname that is of unknown meaning, perhaps deriving from the English word top

 TRACY f & m English

-From an English surname which was taken from a Norman French place name meaning "domain belonging to THRACIUS
+From an English surname that was taken from a Norman French place name meaning "domain belonging to THRACIUS"

 (1837).
-It was later popularized as a feminine name by the main character Tracy Lord in the movie 'The Philadelphia Story
+It was later popularized as a feminine name by the main character Tracy Lord in the movie The Philadelphia Story

 TRAFFORD m English (Rare)